-CENSIS is the industry-led Innovation Centre for the economically important and highly diverse domain of Sensor and Imaging Systems (SIS) technologies and their applications.
+CENSIS is the industry-led Innovation Centre for the economically important and highly diverse domain of Sensor and Imaging Systems (SIS) and Internet of Things (IoT) technologies and their applications.
 We are funded to increase the pace of innovation in Scotland but also have strong partnerships with organisations outwith Scotland.
 If you would like to discuss working with CENSIS, please contact one of our Business Development Team members for an informal conversation.

-As an industry-led innovation hub for intelligent sensor systems, our knowledge of the technical and research landscape continues to grow.
-The CENSIS team has many approaches to helping organisations with sensor and imaging systems challenges and projects are extremely diverse, covering everything from environmental risk monitoring and management to rail track maintenance; and from subsea systems to pharmaceuticals.
+As an industry-led innovation hub for SIS and IoT, our knowledge of the technical and research landscape continues to grow.
+The CENSIS team has many approaches to helping organisations with sensor and imaging systems and IoT challenges and projects are extremely diverse, covering everything from environmental risk monitoring and management to rail track maintenance; and from subsea systems to pharmaceuticals.

 However, the common element all projects share is that CENSIS is helping to overcome the significant practical challenges involved in taking innovation to the marketplace.
 One of our key strengths is our ability to deliver Technology Readiness Level (TRL) uplift with our collaborative projects and we work very hard to help companies and their academic partners tackle the ‘valley of death technology gap’.
 At CENSIS, the majority of projects we support bridge this gap, with most starting at TRL 3 and finishing at TRL 6.